pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 ## Summary

-As our application data grew quickly, standalone MySQL’s storage capacity could no longer meet our application requirements.
+As our application data grew quickly, standalone MySQL's storage capacity could no longer meet our application requirements.
 After we sharded our core applications, it was difficult to run multi-dimensional queries on sharded data.
 Therefore, we adopted [TiDB](https://docs.pingcap.com/tidb/stable/overview), an open-source, distributed, HTAP database, which features MySQL compatibility, horizontal scalability, high availability, and strong consistency.

-Thanks to TiDB’s support for multi-dimensional SQL queries on sharded tables, we don’t need to worry about multi-dimensional queries across shards.
+Thanks to TiDB's support for multi-dimensional SQL queries on sharded tables, we don't need to worry about multi-dimensional queries across shards.
 In addition, TiDB has powerful functionalities and ecosystem tools.
 They helped improve our query performance, easily troubleshoot cluster problems, and quickly back up data.